latex3/babel/news-guides/guides/using-babel-with-plain.md

 means **many of the features added in the last few months (well, years) won't work**.

-It is worth noting Babel is *not* compatible with the original Plain, but rather with a format named `bplain` (admittedly, the manual is somewhat misleading in this regard).
+It is worth noting Babel is *not* compatible with the original Plain but rather with a format named `bplain` (admittedly, the manual is somewhat misleading in this regard).
 Apparently this format has never found its way into most of distributions.
 Version 3.9 added support for